chriswernst/facial-recognition-opencv/README.md

 ###
 ![][image10]
 ###
-The classifier will often think the mouth or the nose is an eye (assumingly due to the pixel intensity differential that is similar to the eyes).
-Like in this image of Sheryl Sandberg:
+The classifier will often incorrectly classify the mouth or the nose as an eye (assumingly due to the pixel intensity differential that is similar to the eyes).
+For example, this image of Sheryl Sandberg:
 ###
 ![][image12]
 ###